 The goal of the project is to develop approaches and data for addressing the effects of scenarios and phenomena on the risk of containment failure and characteristics of release in case of a severe accident.
 There are 4 work packages that provide tightly coupled with each other activities;

-WP1: Development and application of risk oriented accident analysis framework (ROAAM+) for prediction of conditional containment failure probability for a Nordic type BWR.
+WP1: Development and application of risk oriented accident analysis framework (ROAAM+) for prediction of conditional containment failure probability for a Nordic type BWR (KTH).

-WP2: Development of the methods for coupling of Integrated Deterministic Probabilistic Safety Analysis tools such as ROAAM+ developed by KTH with PSA in general and PSA-L2 in particular.
+WP2: Development of the methods for coupling of Integrated Deterministic Probabilistic Safety Analysis tools such as ROAAM+ developed by KTH with PSA in general and PSA-L2 in particular (LRC).

-WP3: Deterministic modelling of core degradation, melt relocation, vessel failure, debris spreading and coolability.
+WP3: Deterministic modelling of core degradation, melt relocation, vessel failure, debris spreading, coolability and threats for the containment integrity (VTT).

-WP4: Analysis of the factors that affect the energy (temperature), altitude and probability of the release in PSA-L2.
+WP4: Analysis of the factors that affect the energy (temperature), altitude and probability of the release in PSA-L2 (VTT).
 The input is from KTH, LRC and VTT analysis in WP1, WP2 and WP3.